awsdocs/aws-secrets-manager-docs/doc-source/vpc-endpoint-overview.md

                              --security-group-id <security group id>
 ```

 For example, the following command creates a VPC endpoint in the VPC with VPC ID `vpc-1a2b3c4d`, which is in the `us-west-2` Region\.
 It specifies just one subnet ID to represent the Availability Zones, but you can specify many\.
-The security group ID is also required\.
+VPC endpoints require the security group ID\.

-The output includes the VPC endpoint ID and DNS names that you can use to connect to your new VPC endpoint\.
+The output includes the VPC endpoint ID and DNS names you can use to connect to your new VPC endpoint\.

 ```
 $ aws ec2 create-vpc-endpoint  --vpc-id vpc-1a2b3c4d \